Costa Brava Spain Travel Guide

 Discover local fishing traditions.

-Many hotels and restaurants in coastal towns feature stunning sea views from their rooftop terraces, making for memorable dining, especially at sunset.
+Many hotels and restaurants in coastal towns feature stunning sea views from the rooftop terraces, making for memorable dining, notably at sundown.

 Enjoy panoramic views with your meal.